 Can I cancel a payment on PayPal?

-Recurring payments are cancelled through your dashboard, but, one time payments cannot be cancelled and must go through the dispute process or chargeback.
+Recurring payments are canceled through your dashboard, but, one time payments cannot be canceled and must go through the dispute process or chargeback.

 How to chargeback on PayPal debit card?

 You can get chargebacks on PayPal debit card like any other credit/debit card by demanding a refund from the bank.
 The amount should take 3-5 days to come back to your account.